 More effective regulations are needed to restrict the use of antimicrobials for animals.
 In particular, the BMA is calling for restrictions on the use of routine preventive antimicrobials for groups of healthy animals and the use of last-resort and critically important antimicrobials for animals.

-The BMA supports a ‘one health’ approach to tackling antimicrobial resistance, which recognises that action is required across human medicine, veterinary practice and agriculture to minimise unnecessary or inappropriate use of antimicrobials, to ensure they continue to be effective in treating infections.
+The BMA supports a ‘one health’ approach to tackling AMR, which recognises that action is required across human medicine, veterinary practice and agriculture to minimise unnecessary or inappropriate use of antimicrobials, to ensure they continue to be effective in treating infections.